hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/inspired_talks/682_41_saturday_august_3.md

 some one may come and drive them out.
 Instead of that, be a king and know you own the world.
 This never comes until you give it up and it ceases to bind.
 Give up mentally, if you do not physically.
 Give up from the heart of your hearts.
-Have Vairâgya (renunciation).
+Have Vairāgya (renunciation).
 This is the real sacrifice, and without it, it is impossible to attain spirituality.
 Do not desire, for what you desire you get, and with it comes terrible bondage.
 It is nothing but bringing "noses on us,"[1](#fn1) as in the